The Hop reopens in new, larger space

 “We were actually looking at bigger spaces than this one,” he said.
 “This was the conservative choice for us.”

 Maybe too conservative.
 Last Sunday (Nov.
 23) at 3 p.m., a week after reopening, every bar stool was occupied.
 The tables were all full.
 And the aisles were filled with people drinking, talking and laughing.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.